Lilian-DT/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5-firstlines
 Display the first 10 lines of /etc/passw
 6-third_line
 Write a script that displays the third line of the file iacta.
+7-file
+naming file